alishafique3/ML_and_DL_Made_Easy/README.md

 # Machine_Learning_and_Deep_Learning_Made_Easy_References
-I really like to make an organized technical note.
+I really like to make an organized technical notes.
 I will cover basic and advanced topics of machine learning and deep learning in the future.

 ## Regression Analysis
 1. Machine Learning by Prof. Andrew NG on Coursera